 A while back, Heather picked up a DVD of a movie called Lore (German, pronounced like the name Laura).
-She said it was a favorite of hers and that we should watch it together sometime, but that was about as far as the conversation went at the time; apparently, Lore was a movie.
+She said it was a favorite of hers and that we should watch it together sometime, but that was about as far as the conversation went at the time.
 It stared out at me for months from our racks of movies, until finally we hit the sweet spot of mood and time to watch it.
 What followed was a sobering, unique take on the aftermath of the Second World War that even Heather’s prior explanations didn’t quite prepare me for.

 Lore focuses on its titular character, an adolescent German girl, as she attempts to lead her younger siblings to safety as the Third Reich crumbles all around them.
 These are no ‘innocent’ German children, either; their parents were high up in the Nazi Party, their father was directly involved in some way with the death camps, and Lore and her siblings were all members of various Hitler Youth groups.
 Left by their arrested parents with only the instructions to reach their grandmother’s house, the children must travel the breadth of Germany alone, struggling to keep themselves alive while coming to grips with what is happening to their country.